Every company has a set of principles that are the essence of their identity and reflect the reason for their being, so what were our core values?

 All together now…

 What was really enjoyable about this exercise was that there was a real sense of collaboration during this process.
 Having everyone on the same page makes bringing an idea on a beer mat to life much easier.
 The team was very open about the kind of colour palettes, illustrations and 3D assets they preferred.
 This had fed into our brand guidelines and will run throughout our various social media channels as well as video content, in turn leading to a more focussed approach.
-Once again though, in many ways the fact that we could exchange ideas about how our branding might evolve over the dinner table made the process a lot smoother.

 Researching the broader scientific industry and how we wanted to position ourselves within it led to a series of word marks in a variety of colour palettes being considered.
 Each variation was subjected to the “but is it sophisticated?” question.
 After numerous variations, tweaks and revisions, we had settled on a logo we were all happy with.
 After the initial hurdle had been cleared, the branding became a much more natural process.